-An absolute value function is any function that contains the absolute value of an expression.
-In other words, any function that can be described as a transformation of the function Since the absolute value of an expression is never negative, the graph of the function will always lie on or above the -axis.
-Note that This means, the points and both lie on As it turns out, these points lie directly across from each other.
+An absolute value function is any function that contains the absolute value of a variable expression.
+These functions can also be described as any function that is a transformation of the absolute value parent function, Since the absolute value of an expression is never negative, the graph of the function will always lie on or above the -axis.
+Note that This means that the points and both lie on As it turns out, these points lie directly across from each other.
 In fact, this symmetry exists for all inverse input values.
 Thus, absolute value graphs have a distinct V-shape.

 Graph the absolute value function using a table of values.

-To draw the graph, we can plot these points, then connect them with a V-shaped curved.
+To draw the graph, we can plot these points, then connect them with a V-shaped curve.

 The graph shows the function